stephansama/actions/generate-md-action-inputs/README.md

 # Generate Markdown from Action Inputs

 > [!CAUTION]
-> This package is deprecated please use the cli [`@stephansama/auto-readme`](https://github.com/stephansama/packages/tree/main/core/auto-readme) instead as it is more feature filled
+> This action is deprecated please use the cli [`@stephansama/auto-readme`](https://github.com/stephansama/packages/tree/main/core/auto-readme) instead as it is more feature-filled

 This GitHub Action automatically generates a Markdown table of your action's inputs and adds it to your `README.md`.
 It's a simple way to keep your documentation in sync with your `action.yml` file.